harbingerofme/R2DS-Essentials/README.md

 Intended to work for vanilla clients, although obviously other mods you have installed may invalidate this.

-If you want an usable console window : Put the start_server.bat in the same folder as the regular game executable and use it to launch your dedicated server
+## Main Features

+- Let you Choose to enable and disable what modules you want from the config file located in `BepInEx\config`.
+- Interactible Server Console to execute commands directly from the console window !
+- Remove useless spam (`Filename: C:\buildslave...` and `Fallback...`) for easier monitoring.

 ## Modules

 ### ExecConfig
-	This module is only useful if you use the start_server.bat !
 Execute the server config file of your choice located in `Risk of Rain 2_Data/Config/` (server.cfg by default).

+### HideIP
+Hides the IP from the console.

 ### MotD
 Adds a configurable message of the day that is send to clients when they connect.

 ### RetrieveUsername
 Makes the users appear with their actual steam nickname instead of `[unknown]`.

 ## Planned features

-* Interactible Server Console to execute commands directly from the console window.
+- ?